sw-collectd-snmp(5) - phpMan

 agent.

-When Table is set to false these options has no effect.
+When Table is set to false or Count is set to true, these options

 The "UPS-MIB" is an example where you need this setting: It has